China's New $11.2 Billion Beijing Airport To Open in 2018

 According to the China Daily, the new airport will be located in the southern region of the city, and it will be huge, with seven runways (for example, New York’s JFK has only four).
 One runway will be reserved for military use, a rare feature among major civilian airports.

 The new airport, which was given the green light by China's State Council, will alleviate the congestion that currently burdens Beijing Capital Airport, located in the northeastern part of the city.
-The current airport has been consistently ranked as the world's second busiest, with an estimated 81.8 million passengers passing through in 2012.
-Only Atlanta had more passengers, with more than 90 million people.
+The current airport has been consistently ranked as the world's second busiest, with an estimated 81.8 million passengers passing Only Atlanta had more passengers, with more than 90 million people.

 What can be expected from Beijing's new airport?